Portrait Photography

 How do you capture emotion?

-Put the camera down for a brief moment and talk to him/her.
+Put the camera down briefly and talk to him/her.
 Ask them what their hobbies are or what they are passionate about.

-See what topics make them spark up and ask further questions on those topics.
+See what topics spark them up and ask further questions on those topics.

-It’s very similar to street photography in this aspect where you are trying to capture a genuine moment and one that is not forced.
+It’s very similar to street photography in that you are trying to capture a genuine moment that is not forced.

-While you ask these questions, every once in a while snap a quick photo while they are smiling, laughing, or giving a serious face.
+While you ask these questions, snap a quick photo every once in a while while they are smiling, laughing, or making a serious face.

-I find it’s best beforehand to preface the session by letting them know you’ll be taking photos when they are talking so they know beforehand and also give background on yourself as well.
+I find it’s best to preface the session by letting them know you’ll be taking photos when they are talking so they know beforehand, and also give background on yourself.

 When talking to him/her, make it a conversation — not an interrogation.